adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 execute something else
 ```

+The two echo commands where executed.
+The @ at the beginning prevents the shell command from being printed to the terminal before executing it.

+We created what is called a rule.
+The target is do_command and is followed by a colon.
+The commands for the rule are indented below it.

 ### Tab, not spaces

+The indent for the commands must a tab and not spaces.
+Some editors are set to use spaces when the tab key is pressed.
+If this is the case, you'll get an error like this.

 ```plaintext
 $ make do_command
 Makefile:37: *** missing separator.
 Stop.
 ```

+### New Project

+When starting a new project, it's good to have a separate directory for all of the build files.
+Usually, the build directory is ignored in git repositories.
+I like to make a setup rule for myself or anyone else who clones the repository on another device.

-Add a rule to create a build directory if it does not already exist
+Add a rule to create a build directory if it does not already exist.

 ```makefile
 setup:
 	mkdir -p ./build
 ```

-Another rule to delete all of the files in the build directory
+Every now and then we will want to clear the build directory and rebuild from scratch.
+Add another rule to delete the files.

 ```makefile
 clean:
 	rm -rfv ./build/*
 ```

-Create a directory called "code" and we'll start with a main.cpp
+Create a directory called "code" and we'll start with main.cpp.

 ```cpp
 // ./code/main.cpp